 - Laboratory work (30%)

-- Qualitative results of experiments performed on unknown samples will be graded: 8%
+- Qualitative results of experiments performed on unknown samples may be graded.

 - A final comprehensive examination during the exam period: 30%